Skip to footer content

 Short-Circuit Evaluation

 Short-circuit evaluation is a powerful feature in C#.
 When using the AND operator (&&), if the first condition is false, the second one won't even be evaluated.
-This can be useful for optimizing your code.
+This process helps optimize your code.

 int x = 0;